rhythmagency/rhythm.net.core/README.md

 A library of tools for network operations (e.g., making web requests).

-The primary class is NetworkHelper.
+The primary class is `NetworkHelper`.

 Refer to the [generated documentation](docs/generated.md) for more details.